Georgian National Centre of Manuscripts: Historical documents

 Collection of the historical documents of the National Centre of Manuscripts comprises Georgian, Armenian, Arabic, Ottoman and Persian documents.
 Overall number of these documents exceeds 30 000 and they are dated to 10th-19th centuries.
 Collection of the Georgian handwritten documents contains both secular and church documents.

-Arabic documents are of Dagestan origin and they represent life of the local Caucasian nations in 18th-19th centuries.
+Arabic documents are of Dagestani origin and they represent life of the local Caucasian nations in 18th–19th centuries.
 One of the documents tells about the movement of Imam Shamil.
 The collection contains some other documents about relations of Georgia and Dagestan.

 The collection also includes around 200 Armenian documents, dated to the 18th-19th centuries.
-These are various records, books of purchases and debts, official correspondence of the Armenian ecclesiastical figures. etc.
+These are various records, books of purchases and debts, official correspondence of the Armenian ecclesiastical figures, etc.

-The noteworthy part of the collection of the Oriental manuscripts kept at the National Centre of Manuscripts are Persian and Turkish (Ottoman) documents, among them Shahs’ pirmans (orders), records, letters, purchase documents, etc. These documents illustrate political, social and economic life of Georgia and other countries in Caucasus; they also represent confrontation of Russia and Persia in the Caucasus region.
-These documents are also important for their ornamentation – the Persian handwritten documents are decorated in accordance with the best traditions of the Persian illuminated manuscripts.
+The noteworthy part of the collection of the Oriental manuscripts kept at the National Centre of Manuscripts are Persian and Turkish (Ottoman) documents, among them Shahs’ pirmans (orders), records, letters, purchase documents, etc. These documents illustrate the political, social and economic life of Georgia and other countries in Caucasus; they also represent the confrontation of Russia and Persia in the Caucasus region.
+These documents are also important for their ornamentation – the Persian handwritten documents are decorated in accordance with the traditions of the Persian illuminated manuscripts.